appseconnect/docs/_posts/Deployment/Enviornment Management/2018-11-20-Environment-Management.md

 * Agent Logs - These are the dynamic process logs and the notifications, from where one can keep track of Scheduler details, rule that are scheduled and are under execution, service status etc.

-(c) Plugins - This page will only display the plugin details from OP Agent.
+c.
+Plugins - This page will only display the plugin details from OP Agent.
-(d) Settings - This page is only accessible to users who have the privilege to control the settings of OP.
+d.
+Settings - This page is only accessible to users who have the privilege to control the settings of OP.
 ![Enviornment5](/staticfiles/deployment/media/RevampedEnv/Enviornment5.png)

 **Settings have three available sections for managing OP Agents:**